Code-Institute-Submissions/adamwasiak-sneakerpoint_JanResub/README.md

 - The theme of the application is influenced by Code Institute's walkthrough project Boutique Ado
 - Products and frontpage images were acquired from unsplash.com
 - Thank you to my mentor Daisy for continuous support and guidance.
+- Thank you to Code Institute student support team, Tutors, Project assesors and course content creators.
+Thank you for the opportunity of being Code Institute student.
+It has been an incredible journey.
+THANK YOU.